Target level of study

 Presentation

-Etymologically, the term oenologist means "one who possesses the science of wine".
-The oenologist is a qualified expert who, thanks to his or her scientific and technical knowledge, assumes full responsibility for wine-making.
+Etymologically, the term oenologist means "one who possesses the science of wine."
+An oenologist is a qualified expert who, thanks to their scientific and technical knowledge, takes full responsibility for the production of wine.

-The course lasts 2 years and is open to continuing education and apprenticeships.apprenticeship.
-It combines theory, practical work, lectures, visits to wineries and companies, and internships.
+The training program lasts two years and is available as continuing education and through apprenticeship.apprenticeship.
+It combines theoretical teaching, practical work, conferences, visits to wine estates or companies, and internships.
 Many professionals are involved.

-The University of Montpellier's Centre de Formation en Œnologie has a long tradition within the Faculty of Pharmacy.
-Its mission is not only to provide training, but also to look to the future with research activities.
-It is ideally located in Montpellier, in the heart of the world's largest vineyard.
-The Center, which welcomes 80 students a year over two years of study, awards the Diplôme National d'Œnologue (bac + 5 years).
-To enter the Diplôme National d'Œnologue program, students must have an L3 or equivalent in scientific disciplines.
+The Oenology Training Center at the University of Montpellier has a long tradition within the Faculty of Pharmacy.
+It provides training and is also focused on the future with research activities.
+It is ideally located in Montpellier within the largest vineyard in the world.
+The Center, which welcomes 80 students annually over two years of study, awards the National Diploma in Oenology (equivalent to a master's degree).
+A bachelor's degree or equivalent in scientific disciplines is required to be eligible for the National Diploma in Oenology program.

 Program